oasis-tcs/odata-specs/odata-data-aggregation-ext/7 Examples.md

 Cereals|Food|US
 Organic cereals|Cereals|US West

-Aggregation of sales amounts along the sales organization hierarchy could be restricted to those organizations linked with product category "Cereals" or a descendant of it:
+Aggregation of sales amounts along the sales organization hierarchy could be restricted to those organizations linked with product category "Cereals" or a descendant of it, and the ancestors of those organizations:
 ```
 GET /service/Sales?$apply=groupby((rolluprecursive(
     $root/SalesOrganizations,SalesOrgHierarchy,